FordMcLeod/ExAlta2-Dev/README.md

 # ExAlta2 Dev
-## Dev Respository
-### A code repository for the development of the Ex Alta 2 code base.
+A code repository for the development of the Ex Alta 2 code base.
+#### Development and Testing Procedures
+See asset SX2-TS-014: Software Development and Testing Plan, in the supporting documents directory.